readthedocs/readthedocs.org/docs/user/connected-accounts.rst

 Connecting your account allows for:

-* Easy import of your repositories
+* Easy import of your repositories.
-* Automatic configuration of your repository :doc:`/integrations` which allow Read the Docs to build your docs on every change to your repository
+* Automatic configuration of your repository :doc:`/integrations`. which allow Read the Docs to build your docs on every change to your repository
-* Logging into Read the Docs with your GitHub, Bitbucket, or GitLab credentials
+* Logging into Read the Docs with your GitHub, Bitbucket, or GitLab credentials.

 .. seealso::